 Use this data to compare the quality of users that you get from the different channels of Facebook.

-Facebook and Agencies
+Facebook and agencies

-Agencies and FMPs can run and track Facebook campaigns on behalf of advertisers on AppsFlyer, or even alongside the advertisers' own Facebook campaigns.
+Agencies and FMPs can run and attribute Facebook campaigns on behalf of advertisers on AppsFlyer, or even alongside the advertisers' own Facebook campaigns.
 In order for the agency campaigns to be attributed to the agency, the campaign name MUST begin with the agency's name.

 In addition, agencies can't alter the Facebook look back windows and retargeting toggle.
 Rather, they need to ask the advertiser to perform these changes if they're needed.